basilcea/CovPort/README.md

 ## Suggested Improvements

 - Frontend: Styling, More Atomic design and use of state container (redux or context api) for better state handling.
 Conditional routing based on userId.
-- Backend: Explicit use of Transactions, Dbcontext used currently embeds unitOfWork pattern and transactions, Improved logging.
+- Backend: Explicit use of Transactions, Dbcontext used currently embeds unitOfWork pattern and transactions, Improved logging, Unit and Integrations tests.

 ## Defaults Db Seeds